Muqaddar (TV series)

 Muqaddar is a 2020 Pakistani television series directed by Shehrazade Sheikh.
 It premiered on Geo Entertainment on 17 February 2020.
 It is produced by Abdullah Kadwani and Asad Qureshi under their banner 7th Sky Entertainment.
 It features Faysal Qureshi and Madiha Imam in their third project together.
-The supporting cast include Ayesha Gul, Ali Ansari, Haroon Shahid, Shameen Khan, Fazila Kaiser and Saif-e-Hassan.
+The supporting cast includes Ayesha Gul, Ali Ansari, Haroon Shahid, Shameen Khan, Fazila Kaiser and Saif-e-Hassan.

 It is digitally available to stream on YouTube and in some countries on VIU App.

-Synopsis
+Plot

 Raima (Madiha Imam) is RJ who wants to make a name for herself.
 At work she gets the opportunity to interview her colleague Saad (Haroon Shahid)'s influential businessman uncle, Saif (Faysal Qureshi).
 Saif falls in love with her and then using his influence and power forces Raima into marrying him.

 Raima receives constant animosity from Saif’s household and no support from her own family.
 Then follows Raima's challenges to escape the atrocities inflicted by Saif and his family.
 Who will help her and give support in her struggle?